 - Rosacea: This condition leads to reddened skin and pimples that leave behind marks.
 The cause for the condition itself, is unknown.9

 - Chickenpox: This common condition is caused due to varicella zoster virus.
-And, it leaves behind atrophic scars that might need treatment to fade.10
+And, it leaves behind atrophic scars that might need

 - Facial herpes: This condition is caused by herpes simplex virus type 1 and leaves behind scars around the lips, nose, and cheeks.
 Certain surgical procedures and topical creams might fade blemishes caused by herpes.11

 In children, hypopigmentation can occur due to conditions like pityriasis alba, vitiligo, nevus depigmentosus, and tinea versicolor.
 And, in order to get a proper diagnosis, it’s important that you consult a professional.12

 With all of these factors contributing to blemishes, it might seem like there’s no way to avoid them.
 And, having stated that, it’s important to remember that they’re

 |↑1||Balkrishnan, Rajesh, Amy J. McMichael, Judy Y. Hu, Fabian T. Camacho, Katherine R. Shew, Anne Bouloc, Stephen R. Rapp, and Steven R. Feldman.
 “Correlates of health‐related quality of life in women with severe facial blemishes.”
 International journal of dermatology 45, no. 2 (2006): 111-115.|